Volvo's aim is to ensure that nobody is seriously injured or killed in any of their new cars by 2020.

 IntelliSafe is the standard safety equipment in all new Volvo cars.
 This high level of standard safety on all new Volvo cars is a vital element in helping to achieve the vision of reducing exposure to safety conflicts on all vehicles.

-City Safety helps to protect people inside and outside the car by spotting potential dangers and helping you avoid it.
-Volvo was the first to introduce this type of safety system as standard in every new car.
-City Safety uses radar and camera technology to identify other vehicles, cyclists, pedestrians and large animals, such as a horse, day and night.
-It warns you if it detects an imminent collision and, if you don’t react in time, it can automatically apply the brakes to help avoid or mitigate a collision.
+City Safety helps to protect people inside and outside the car by anticipating potential dangers and helping you avoid them.
+City Safety uses radar and camera technology to identify other vehicles, cyclists, pedestrians and large animals – like a horse – both day and night.
+The system warns you if it detects an imminent collision and, if you don’t react in time, the vehicle can automatically apply the brakes to help avoid or mitigate a collision.